surrealdb/surrealdb.go/README.md

 ```

 ### Using SurrealKV and Memory
 SurrealKV and Memory also do not support live notifications at this time.
 This would be updated in the next
 release.

+> ⚠️ **Note**
+> Although the examples below reference `surrealkv://` and `memory://`, **these modes are currently not supported in the Go SDK**.
+> Support for embedded databases (like SurrealKV and in-memory) is pending future development and is being tracked in [issue #197](https://github.com/surrealdb/surrealdb.go/issues/197).
+>
+> Until then, please use `http://` or `ws://` endpoints to connect to a running SurrealDB server instance.

 For Surreal KV
 ```go